Security Groups

 .
 For a full list, run /helpop extbans

-in your client.
+in your server messages

 Real Talk